 The seaside town of Homer is maybe my favorite place in Alaska so far!
 It’s a small town on the southern tip of the Kenai Peninsual, and is full of fishing trips, art galleries, tasty cafes, and amazing scenery.
+This was my fourth trip to Alaska and my second trip to Homer!

 Our home away from home this summer was once again the Land’s End Resort with a spectacular beachfront location at the tip of the Homer Spit on Kachemak Bay.
 We got a suite room (two bedrooms), had a terrific view of the bay so we could watch eagles, boats, and otters going by, enjoyed the spa/hot tub overlooking the bay, and enjoyed a delicious meal in the fancy restaurant.
 Highly recommend for any trip to Homer!